*Updated 2/1/2021 to reflect current open enrollment dates.

-The USDA recently announced that over 3.4 million acres across the US have been accepted into the general Conservation Reserve Program signup recently completed.
-If you’re one of the 50,000 successful applicants, there are a few steps you can take now to ensure a more successful and straightforward process prior to the seed being planted.
+In 2020, the USDA announced that over 3.4 million acres across the US have been accepted into the general Conservation Reserve Program signup.
+Signup for general CRP is open now until February 12, 2021.
+If you’re a successful applicants, there are a few steps you can take now to ensure a more successful and straightforward process prior to the seed being planted.

 Consider your seedbed preparation.